tdpreece/webpack_example/README.md

 npm install --save-dev underscore
 ```

 I created a new node project and created directory name `src` for my src files to live in and a directory called `www`, which would contain the files that could be deployed to a web server.
-These directories would end up looking like the followng.
+These directories would end up looking like the following.

 ```bash
 > $ tree src/ www/